 FACULTY | CHRIS WARSHAW

-Chris Warshaw is an Assistant Professor in the Department of Political Science at MIT.
+Chris Warshaw is an Associate Professor in the Department of Political Science at MIT.
 He completed his PhD in Political Science at Stanford University.
 He also received a JD from Stanford Law School and a BA from Williams College.
 Warshaw's current research focuses on political representation in Congress, state legislatures, and municipal governments.
 He has also written on a wide range of other topics, such as survey research methodology, judicial politics, energy policy, and the institutional underpinnings of democratization.
 His work has appeared in the American Political Science Review, the Journal of Politics, Political Analysis, and three books from Cambridge University Press.

 Warshaw is a specialist in the fields of public opinion and political representation.
 Warshaw's current research focuses on representation in Congress, state legislatures, and municipal governments.
 This research provides new insights into the performance of representative democracy in the United States.
 He has also studied survey research methodology, judicial politics, the political economy of the global energy industry, and the institutional underpinnings of democratization.